Precise definition and architecture of modern IAM systems

 What does a comprehensive IAM system definition encompass and which critical components must be specified for a successful enterprise implementation?

 A comprehensive IAM system definition is the technical foundation for every successful identity management initiative and requires a systematic specification of all functional and non-functional requirements.
-This definition must precisely describe both the technical architecture and the operational processes, security requirements, and compliance mechanisms in order to ensure a robust, scalable, and future-proof implementation.
+This definition must precisely describe both the technical architecture and the operational processes, security requirements, and compliance mechanisms in order to ensure a solid, flexible, and future-proof implementation.

 🏗 ️ Core System Architecture and Component Definition:

-• Identity Repository as a central data store with highly available, scalable architecture for all identity information
+Identity Repository as a central data store with highly available, flexible architecture for all identity information

 🔐 Security Framework and Trust Architecture: